top of page

 4. Rest and Adequate Sleep: It’s a tough season, and while staying up late may seem like the only way to get everything done, sleep deprivation is only going to make everything worse.
 Sleep deprivation is associated with the release of more stress hormones in your body.
 I recommend sticking with your bedtime routine that works for you.
 General sleep tips include: avoid the blue light from electronics and set your bedroom up for sleeping success - cool, dark and quiet (or with a white noise machine).

 5. Focus on the important things: What brings you the most joy?
 Your aunt’s eggnog, baking Christmas cookies with your kids, your cousin’s famous ribs?
 Make room and prioritize enjoying a moderate portion of the foods that bring you the most joy - those are the things that holiday memories are made of.
-If they aren’t the healthiest, a smaller portion should help prevent you not feeling worse later on.
+If they aren’t the healthiest choices, at least stick with a smaller portion that you truly savor.

 Life is short and life with Lupus is full of uncontrollable variables.
 Please don’t let your worry about Lupus rob you of joy or your favorite memories.
 Do the best you can to keep your body happy for the holiday season so you can savor and treasure the most favorite parts and have the energy to do so!

 The Happiest of Holiday seasons to everyone!
-If you're interested in joining the January group of Take Control of your Lupus - an amazing 2-month jumpstart into feeling remarkably better - click here to learn more:
+If you're interested in joining the January group of The Lupus Breakthrough - an amazing 3-month jumpstart into feeling remarkably better - click here to learn more:

 Happy Holidays!!!!